 Wheelchair-Accessible Seating

-Amtrak trains offer wheelchair spaces in both Coach Class and Business Class (where available).
-These spaces are designed with extra room and are typically located near accessible restrooms.
+Amtrak trains offer wheelchair spaces designed with extra room and are typically located near accessible restrooms.
+Passengers must reserve wheelchair spaces in advance, as availability is limited.
 Key seating options include:

 • Business Class (on select trains): Similar to Coach but with more legroom and amenities.